Why Is It Called A 3 in 1 Commode

 - some models will have elongated seats, and these may feature open or closed fronts – the elongated seat and the open front is to facilitate the ease of the user cleaning themselves on the commode

 - there are models of 3-in-1 which have drop arms – these are intended for individuals who require side access to transfer to the commode from a bed or a wheelchair, but can be very useful if you have to help someone clean themselves as you can just move the arm out of the way

 - some come with padded seats and back rests for extra comfort

 - usually these commodes have adjustable height legs, but the amount they adjust by can vary a little, so if you are intending to use one as a raised toilet seat or a toilet safety frame, you will want to check the height of your toilet bowl rim – the legs tend to adjust anywhere in the range of 17″- 23″

 - the last feature that a 3-in-1 bedside commode will have is a splash guard, which is for use when the commode is used as a raised toilet seat – only commodes which can be used in this way need a splash guard

-The frames of the 3-in1 are generally made form aluminum or steel for the standard frames, and then the bariatric models tend to be made from steel and use multiple layers of tubing in their construction for the really strong models
+The frames of the 3-in1 commodes are generally made from aluminum, or steel, for the standard frames, and the bariatric models tend to be made from steel and use multiple layers of tubing in their construction for the really strong models

-I also have an article about all the different types of bariatric commodes for larger individuals, and which includes transport commodes and shower commodes, and listing over 60 different commodes with their model numbers and their weight limits.
+I also have an article about the different types of bariatric commodes for larger individuals, and which includes transport commodes and shower commodes, listing over 60 different commodes, with their model numbers and their weight limits.
 You can read that here.

 How to set up a 3-in-1 commode over a toilet as a raised toilet seat –